-- Personal data" has been expanded to explicitly call out "identifiers" such as device IDs, IP addresses, cookies, RFID tags, location data and genetic data; - "Sensitive personal data" has also been widened to include genetic data or biometric data. - Significantly, the GDPR has also defined "personal data breach" for the first time.
-Techniques commonly used as part of data collection and processing such as "profiling" and "pseudonymisation" have also now been defined.
+- "Personal data" has been expanded to explicitly call out "identifiers", such as device IDs, IP addresses, cookies, RFID tags, location data and genetic data; - "Sensitive personal data" has also been widened to include genetic data or biometric data. - Significantly, the GDPR has also defined "personal data breach" for the first time.
+Techniques commonly used as part of data collection and processing such as "profiling" and "pseudonymization" have also now been defined.

-Summarised key definitions from the GDPR are set out below.
+Summarized key definitions from the GDPR are set out below.

-Key definition Meaning Personal data Any information relating to an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-This is a very broad definition and includes names and addresses, contact details, HR records and other identifiers such as device IDs, IP addresses, cookies, RFID tags and location data.
-Controller/Data Controller The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the processes and means of the processing of personal data.
+Key definition Meaning Personal data Any information relating to an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier, such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+This is a very broad definition and includes names and addresses, contact details, HR records and other identifiers, such as device IDs, IP addresses, cookies, RFID tags and location data.
+Controller/Data controller The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the processes and means of the processing of personal data.
 This means the data owner, employer, operating company as applicable.
-Processor/Data Processor The natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor/Data processor The natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
 This means your vendors or service providers (whether external or affiliates).
-Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
-This catches any internal or external breach of security as regards personal data.
+Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+This catches any internal or external breach of security as it relates to personal data.

-Key definition Meaning Actions: Processing Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Key definition Meaning Processing Any operation or set of operations that is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Effectively, this means "doing anything with data".
-Generally, be aware of these expanded or new definitions and assess whether they will have any impact on your collection and use of data.
-Identify whether you hold any genetic or biometric data as this is now explicitly considered "sensitive" and merits greater protection.
-Profiling Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
-This includes any form of profiling: cookie profiles, OBA, e-recruitment, psychometric testing and assessments used as gateway for on-boarding customers or staff.
-Check if you undertake any "profiling" (as defined) and whether it constitutes automated decision-making, as individuals have rights not to be subject to automated decision-making in certain circumstances.
-If you carry out any pseudonymisation of data, ensure that it meets the criteria set out in the GDPR definition.
-Pseudonymisation The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.
-This means a process of de-identifying data, hashing or applying dummy IDs to minimise it and remove identifiers.
+Profiling Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular, to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+This includes any form of profiling: cookie profiles, OBA, e-recruitment, psychometric testing and assessments used as gateway for onboarding customers or staff.
+Pseudonymization The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately, and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.
+This means a process of de-identifying data, hashing or applying dummy IDs to minimize it, and removing identifiers.
 Special categories of personal data/sensitive data Personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.
 This is higher risk data and requires additional protection (explicit consent usually and best practice security).